Family Health Care Costs

 The United States spends over $3 trillion on health care each year.
 Families bear the burden of these high costs, not only through insurance premiums and out-of-pocket expenses, but also through taxes to support health care.

-Between 2015 and 2016, the percent of income paid towards health care increased by 0.3%.
-A decrease in income paid toward health care would represent not only a decrease in the cost of care, but also a decrease in the burden that this cost imposes on households.
+Between 2015 and 2018, the percent of income paid towards health care fluctuated between 18.5 and 18.8% of income.
+A change in income paid toward health care would represent not only a change in the cost of care, but also a change in the burden that this cost imposes on households.

 Per capita family health care costs as percent of family income

 FAMILY HEALTH CARE COSTS AS PERCENT OF FAMILY INCOME, BY INSURANCE TYPE IN 2018

 FAMILY HEALTH CARE COSTS AS PERCENT OF FAMILY INCOME, BY HOUSEHOLD INCOME QUINTILE, IN 2018

 FAMILY HEALTH CARE COSTS AS PERCENT OF FAMILY INCOME, BY AGE IN 2018

 Having routine access to high-quality care throughout one’s life is key to good health and can also reduce the occurrence of preventable hospitalizations.
 People who have chronic or acute illness can be managed and treated by their primary care provider in a way that promotes health and reduces costs.

 An analysis of Health Care Cost and Utilization Project data indicated that in 2017, there were 1,324 preventable hospitalizations per 100,000 people, up from 1,276 per 100,000 people in 2016.
 A decrease in the number of preventable hospitalizations would indicate that more people are managing their health better, which includes primary care to avoid the need for higher-cost treatment.

 SOURCE: Healthcare Cost and Utilization Project, 2017